 Intel Core i7-9700K is also an Octa-core processor but it can process only 8 threads in parallel and does not support Hyper-threading.
 This is a bit of a downstep from Intel because its predecessor Core i7-8700K does support hyper-threading and can execute 12 threads simultaneously.
 However, Core i7-9700K is still faster than Core i7-8700K because of the extra two cores and higher clock speed.
 The processor has got a base clock speed of 3.6 GHz, a Turbo speed of 4.9 GHz and comes with 12MB cache and Intel UHD Graphics 630 integrated graphics.

-This is also a very fast processor and delivers very good performance especially in games.
+This is also a very fast processor and delivers very good performance, especially in games.
 It is faster than AMD Ryzen 7 2700X in gaming but loses out slightly when it comes to performance in multi-threaded applications.
-However, the processor can be overclocked to 5 GHz mark or bit higher and you can extract every extra bit of performance from it.
+However, the processor can be overclocked to the 5 GHz mark or a bit higher and you can extract every extra bit of performance from it.
 It is still the fastest Core i7 processor that you can buy for your gaming PC.
-It also has TDP of 95W and I would suggest you get a good CPU cooler for it if you plan on overclocking to 5GHz or higher.
+It also has a TDP of 95W and I would suggest you get a good CPU cooler for it if you plan on overclocking to 5GHz or higher.
 So, if you do not want to spend extra money on Core i9-9900K but still want one of the fastest processors for gaming then it is totally worth it.